Skip to content

 Will my lawn recover from large patch?

 Usually yes.
 Large patch damages the leaf sheath but often leaves the root system and stolons intact.
 Affected areas typically fill back in during summer when the grass is actively growing.
-Severe cases may need targeted renovation.
+Severe cases may need targeted renovation with sod or plugs.

 Ready for results?